 Why We March

 These days we can perform powerful advocacy via our computers and telephones, such as writing letters and calling our elected officials.
 But we still need to reach out to the public and participate in civic and community events that bring attention to our fight for equality.
-So we march.
+So we march in various local events.
 Here are some reasons why:

 - We become part of visible and normal life.
 When we participate openly and proudly in public events, we normalize our presence in every day life, reduce stigma, and create space for other people to also be more open.